lightning/bolts/02-peer-protocol.md

   to BIP69 lexicographic ordering of the commitment transaction.

 A receiving node:
+  - once all pending updates are applied:
-  - if `signature` is not valid for its local commitment transaction once all pending updates are applied:
+    - if `signature` is not valid for its local commitment transaction:
       - MUST fail the channel.
-  - if `num_htlcs` is not equal to the number of HTLC outputs in the local commitment transaction once all pending updates are applied:
+    - if `num_htlcs` is not equal to the number of HTLC outputs in the local commitment transaction:
       - MUST fail the channel.
   - if any `htlc_signature` is not valid for the corresponding HTLC transaction:
     - MUST fail the channel.
   - MUST respond with a `revoke_and_ack` message.